 These references will be updated on a regular basis throughout the project.

-- The Living Knowledge website contains, amongst other, a toolbox.
+The Living Knowledge website contains, amongst others, a toolbox.
 This toolbox “will empower new Science Shops and people working in community based research in developing professional standards and enable existing Science Shops to refine and improve their practice through professional know-how.”